UCLU/election_livestats/README.md

 Configuration
 -------------

 This module requires metrics to be implemented via `hook_election_livestats_metrics_alter`.
 An example metric "Total votes" is included by way of example.
 Documentation on the structure of metric classes is to come.

+There is also a "view election live statistics" permission that you will need to configure before the live statistics page is visible.

 Running